-- The sub-fund aims to have a higher ESG score, calculated as a weighted average of the ESG scores given to the issuers of the sub-fund's investments, than the weighted average of the constituents of the Reference Benchmark. - The sub-fund will not invest in equities and equity equivalent securities of companies that are considered non-compliant with the United Nations Global Compact (UNGC) Principles.
+- The sub-fund aims to have a higher ESG score, calculated as a weighted average of the ESG scores given to the issuers of the sub-fund's investments, than the weighted average of the constituents of the reference index. - The sub-fund will not invest in equities and equity equivalent securities of companies that are considered non-compliant with the United Nations Global Compact (UNGC) Principles.
 The sub-fund conducts enhanced due diligence on companies that are considered to be non-compliant with the UN Global Compact Principles, or are considered to be high risk as determined by the HSBC's proprietary ESG ratings.

 The sub-fund excludes investment in companies carrying out business activities that are deemed harmful to the environment.
 This means it will not invest in equities issued by companies with specified involvement in specific Excluded Activities.
-Excluded Activities and specified involvement are proprietary to HSBC and include, but are not limited to:

 - Companies involved in the production of controversial weapons or their key components.
-Controversial weapons include but are not limited to anti-personnel mines, depleted uranium weapons and white phosphorous when used for military purposes. - Companies involved in the production of tobacco.

-- Companies with more than 10% revenue generated from thermal coal extraction and do not have a clearly defined, credible plan to reduce exposure to below 10%. - Companies with more than 10% revenue generated from coal-fired power generation and do not have a clearly defined, credible plan to reduce exposure to below 10%.
+Controversial weapons include but are not limited to anti-personnel mines, depleted uranium weapons and white phosphorous when used for military purposes.
+This exclusion is in addition to HSBC's banned weapons policy which is available at: www.assetmanagement.hsbc.com/about-us/responsible-investing/policies - Companies involved in the production of tobacco. - Companies with more than 10% revenue generated from thermal coal extraction and do not have a clearly defined, credible plan to reduce exposure to below 10%. - Companies with more than 10% revenue generated from coal-fired power generation and do not have a clearly defined, credible plan to reduce exposure to below 10%.